“Sustainability” is most often described as “Meeting the

 Cheshire East Council has produced a Local Climate Impacts

-Profile (LCLIP) report (PDF, 4.1 MB) which is the first step
+Profile (LCLIP) report (PDF, 4.1 MB) which is the first

-updated to include awareness of risk assessment and business
+been updated to include awareness of risk assessment and business

 continuity planning; identifying high risk flood areas and